Vinsurs/date-formate/README.md

 The following table is <span id="format">**supported format symbols:**</span>

-> **Note**:Sometimes the normal text we display may contain `date-formate` predefined format characters.
-At this time, `date-formate` will also convert these characters, which may not be what we want.
+> **Note**:Sometimes the normal text we display may contain `date-formately` predefined format characters.
+At this time, `date-formately` will also convert these characters, which may not be what we want.
 So in order to ensure that predefined format characters do not conflict with ordinary text characters, our built-in predefined format characters are composed of two characters,as listed in the table below：

 | symbol | description                                                                                         |
 | ------ | --------------------------------------------------------------------------------------------------- |